Asymptotic stability and blow up for a semilinear damped wave equation with dynamic boundary conditions: Asymptotic stability

 As it was remarked by Gazzola and Squassina in \cite{GS06}, this alternative characterization of $d$ shows that

-In the Lemma \ref{lemme1}, we would like to prove the invariance of the set $\mathcal{N}^{+}$: if the initial data $u_0$ is in the set $\mathcal{N}^{+}$ and if the initial energy $E(0)$ is not large (we will precise exactly how large may be the initial energy), then $u(t)$ stays in $\mathcal{N}^{+}$ forever.
+In Lemma \ref{lemme1}, we would like to prove that if the initial datum $u_0$ is in the set $\mathcal{N}^{+}$ and if the initial energy $E(0)$ is not large (we will precise exactly how large may be the initial energy), then $u(t)$ stays in $\mathcal{N}^{+}$, for each $t\in [0,T)$, where $u(t)$ is the solution of (\ref{ondes}) obtained in Theorem \ref{existence}.

 For this purpose, as in \cite{GS06,V99}, we denote by $C_{\ast}$ the best constant in the Poincar\'{e}-Sobolev embedding $H_{\Gamma_{0}}^{1}(\Omega) \hookrightarrow L^{p}(\Omega)$ defined by:

 Let us denote the Sobolev critical exponent: